-But now, summer has arrived (more like three weeks ago) and gardening success (not to mention effort) is exponentially decreasing with skyrocketing temperatures under the blasting Caribbean sun.
+But now, summer has arrived (more like weeks ago) and gardening success (not to mention effort) is exponentially decreasing with skyrocketing temperatures under the blasting Caribbean sun.
 Fortunately, the bananaquit bath bowl is gaining popularity, and at least the mint is still going strong.
 I suppose we must shift our focus away from dill and tomato, and roll right into the highly anticipated mojito season.
 And maybe sell seats for our bananaquit bath movie theatre.
 So much for quiet time.

 Has anyone else tried hydroponic gardening on their rock?